AFM-SPM/AFMReader/README.md

 | `.jpk`      | [Bruker](https://www.bruker.com/) |

 Support for the following additional formats is planned.
-Some of these are already supported in TopoStats and are awaiting refactoring to move their functionality into topofileformats these are denoted in bold below.
+Some of these are already supported in TopoStats and are awaiting refactoring to move their functionality into AFMReader these are denoted in bold below.

 | File format | Description                                             | Status                                     |
 |-------------|---------------------------------------------------------|--------------------------------------------|